dimalypai/mil-masters-thesis-chalmers/docs/report/08_Conclusions.md

 which other monads can be added to MIL as built-in to be able to more easily cover a wider range of use cases.
 As was mentioned in Chapter 2 there exists a lot of interesting monads.
-What comes to mind as the most relevant to MIL are Backtracking and Par monad \cite{ParMonad}.
+What comes to mind as the most relevant to MIL are Backtracking \cite{BacktrackingM} and Par monad \cite{ParMonad}.
 The first one could be used to express, for example, logic programming languages and the second one could provide a way to support parallelism in the IR.

 Another related track can be to try bringing laziness into MIL.
 One of the ways of doing it might be to incorporate ideas from \cite{BridgingTheGulf}, e.g.